 These are a set of default labels that show up as tabs in Gmail.
 You have four of them: Social, Promotions, Updates, and Forums.

-Categories add context to your emails and keep automated messages like social media updates and promotional mailers out of your primary inbox.
+Categories add context to your emails.
+They keep automated messages like social media updates and promotional mailers out of your primary inbox.

 Thanks to the category tabs, you can find specific types of emails faster.
 For example, if you’re looking for a password reset email, you can jump right to the Updates tab because that’s where it’s programmed to show up.

-If you want to stick with the Primary tab only, turn off the category tabs via the Configure inbox option hidden behind the “gear” (Settings) icon.
+If you want to stick with the Primary tab only, turn off the category tabs via the Configure inbox option hidden behind the gear or Settings icon.